IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 ![nlu-service](doc/source/images/nlu-service.png)

-- In Natural Language Understanding Dashboard, click on **Services Credentials**
+- In Natural Language Understanding dashboard, click on **Services Credentials**

 - Click on **New credential** and add a service credential as shown.
 Once the credential is created, you can copy the credentials using the small two overlapping squares and save the credentials in a text file for using it in later steps in this code pattern.